TheIoTLearningInitiative/InternetOfThingsSensors/I2CDevLibraries.md

 }
 ```

-alright now what we have left is to update our main method:
+Alright! now what we have left is to update our main method:

 ```
     //Grove LCD has two devices one that drives LCD